On images of Mori dream spaces: Mori dream space and GIT revisited

-which is the same equation as (2.3.2) in \cite[Proof of Theorem 2.3]{hk}, as pointed out there.
+in codimension one.
+This follows from the equality $ H^0(X,\cO_X(m\psi{(y)}))=H^0(U_{\chi},L_{y}^{\otimes m})^{T}, $ which is (2.3.2) in the proof of \cite[Theorem 2.3]{MR1786494}.
 From this we can immediately conclude that GIT equivalence implies the strong Mori equivalence.
-Conversely if we assume the strong Mori equivalence of $\psi{(y)}$ and $\psi{(z)}$ for two characters $y$ and $z$, then we see that $Q_y=Q_z$ and that $U_y$ and $U_z$ coincide in codimension one.
-The rest of the arguments is precisely the same as in \cite[Proof of Theorem 2.3]{hk}. \end{proof}
+Conversely if we assume the strong Mori equivalence of $\psi{(y)}$ and $\psi{(z)}$ for two characters $y$ and $z$, then we see that $Q_y=Q_z$ and that $U_y$ and $U_z$ coincide in codimension one by \pref{eq:2.3.2}.
+The rest of the proof is exactly the same as that of \cite[Theorem 2.3]{MR1786494}. \end{proof}